supreethmv/blog/_posts/2024-09-11-ai_generated_text_indicators.md

 You know how humans write, sometimes we mess up a bit, maybe toss in a random comma or run on with a thought until we forget the point.
 AI?
 Nah, it’s got that spotless, essay-level polish your English teacher dreamed of.
 If the piece you’re reading sounds like it’s been edited by a robot with OCD, that’s your first clue.

 **What it looks like:**
-- *AI-generated*: “It is essential to recognize that achieving balance in one’s daily routine contributes significantly to personal well-being.”
+1. *AI*: “It is essential to recognize that achieving balance in one’s daily routine contributes significantly to personal well-being.”

-- *Human-written*: “Balancing your daily routine helps.
+   *Human*: “Balancing your daily routine helps.
 Seriously, it makes a difference.”
-- **More Examples**:
-   - *AI*: “The intricacies of the ecosystem must be understood for meaningful preservation.”
+2. *AI*: “The intricacies of the ecosystem must be understood for meaningful preservation.”

-   - *Human*: “Yeah, nature’s complicated, but we gotta save it.”
+   *Human*: “Yeah, nature’s complicated, but we gotta save it.”

 AI-generated content sounds like it’s aiming for that A+ essay.
 Humans?
 We sound more like, “Eh, this should do.”